+Unseen, scary, and breathtaking, Coronavirus is no less than a scary disease and at present, the world is haunted by it.
+The worst part is that we do not know much about it, still in the exploring phase.
 Corona Virus is trying to swallow the entire world in one shot.
 COVID-19 the scary virus has toppled the world’s economy.
 It destroyed many lives, led to increased unemployment, deaths, financial losses, lockdowns, and whatnot.
 Coronavirus news spread like a wildfire swallowing the entire globe.
-Below are some of the global impacts of Coronavirus on economies –
+Below are some of the Global impact of Coronavirus on economies –

 - Aftershocks of the global pandemic remain, but the short-term outlook appears positive, with vaccine distribution ramping up, global trade rebounding, and consumer confidence strengthening.

 - Global recovery will be uneven throughout developed and emerging markets, as advanced economies roll out vaccines and maintain stimulus measures, while emerging markets face the most severe economic contractions, and are unlikely to recover within the next year.

 - The IT sector has remained resilient throughout the pandemic, driven by demand for WFH solutions.
 This strength is likely to continue, as businesses prioritize digital transformations and cloud capabilities.

 - Severe contraction in Q2’20 combined with continued economic uncertainty has decreased risk appetite from banks, further emphasizing the importance of non-bank financial partners such as Peridot to global corporates.